Srikrishnan2004/fyp-one-on-one-interviewer-web-pwa-backend/DOCKER_README.md

 ## 📝 Notes

 - This is a development environment, not optimized for production
-- Self-signed certificates are included for HTTPS development
+- The application runs on HTTP for development
 - The container includes your project files via volume mounting
 - All languages are configured with their latest stable versions